sarthakshrestha/sarthakshrestha/README.md

 # 💫 About Me:

-🌱 I’m currently learning more on NextJS<br>👯 I’m working on being a full stack developer<br>🎵 I'm a huge tech-head and I love listening to music!<br>
+🌱 I’m currently learning more about React NAtive<br>👯 I’m working on being a full stack developer<br>🎵 I'm a huge tech-head and I love listening to music!<br>

 # Tech Stack: